Will my child outgrow asthma?

 Children with more-severe asthma are less likely to outgrow it.
 Persistent wheezing and a history of allergies, especially to furry animals, also increase the odds that your child won't outgrow asthma.

 It's important to diagnose and treat childhood asthma early on.
 Work with your child's doctor to manage your child's asthma.
-A written asthma action plan can help you track symptoms, adjust medications and help your child avoid asthma triggers.
+A written asthma action plan can help you track symptoms and adjust medications and help your child avoid asthma triggers.
 As your child gets older, involve him or her in the development of the action plan.